Refugee-Learning-Accelerator/rla-course-central/challenge3/Project/project.md

 ### What aspect of the AR experience do you like best?

 It's quite simple to implement with Vuforia.
 You just need to adapt to the environment and workflow.
+The AR gives quite an immersive experience.
+It's very fascinating to see things being altered and augmented.
+We really started seeing how these kind of experiences could make lessons more enjoyable and more relatable.

 ### What would you different in the future?